CSC510/SQLvsNOSQL/README.md

 ##Conclusion

 ##Future Work
+For the restriction of time and equipment, some work will be included in our future tasks.
-More powerful hardware will be implemented, so that more large data can be used in tests, as a result of which more precise conclusion can be reached.
-Also, besides the JUnit Test, the front-end test will be included in our research, for the reason that it could bring more results on Multi-thread test of SQL database.
-What's more, the performance of other supported NoSQL database such as Cassadra will be involved.
+* More powerful hardware will be implemented, so that more large data can be used in tests, as a result of which more precise conclusion can be reached.
+* Besides the JUnit Test, the front-end test will be included in our research, for the reason that it could bring more results on Multi-thread test of SQL database.
+* The performance of other supported NoSQL database such as Cassandra will be involved.

 ##References
 [1] Ramon Lawrence, “Integration and Virtualization of Relational SQL and NoSQL Systems including MySQL and MongoDB”, in *International Conference on Computational Science and Computational Intelligence, 2014*.